johnowhitaker/BLY/README.md

 ## Current Status

 I came up with what I thought was a clever idea, but alas I made a mistake that means it probably wouldn't work.
-This repo will be updated once I finish up v2.
+A pity - I really like the thought if it. attempt1 hides the evidence.

+The more sensible route I'll probably go with is to set up a seq that includes a yellow protein and a blue one, and hope that they mix to for an OK green.
+BLYv2_easy builds up the cassette.
+It's essentially: J23106 promoter → RBS (B0030) → fwYellow → RBS (B0030) → aeBlue → B1006 terminator (plus some spacers).

+I'm still steing though, it would be really cool to add some extra novelty.